TheMonk2121/ai-dev-tasks/400_context-priority-guide.md

 - Add a minimal test first and backlink the module in the relevant 400_*guide; if research‑driven, add a line in the paired 500_*file.

-## **Documentation Placement Logic Flow**When determining where to place new documentation content, follow this**structured decision process**designed to
-maximize discoverability and coherence:
+## **Documentation Placement Logic Flow** When determining where to place new documentation content, follow this **structured decision process** designed to maximize discoverability and coherence

 ### **Step 1: Assess the Content Type and Scope**